 You'll want to review your application before the interview, and come prepared with documents showing that you and your spouse share a life together, such as:

-If your marriage is legitimate, and if you truly know the person you married, none of these questions should be difficult or tricky.
-Nevertheless, it is best to make sure you both remember how you met and other details about your relationship, which even the closest of spouses might recall differently.
+If your marriage is legitimate, and if you truly know the person you married, none of these questions should be especially difficult or tricky.
+Nevertheless, it is best to make sure you both remember how you met and other details about your relationship, which even the closest of spouses can recall differently.
 If all goes well, the immigrant will be approved for an immigrant visa or permanent residence at this interview.

-If you're in the United States at an adjustment of status interview, you and your spouse may be separated and have to attend what's known as a fraud interview, discussed next.
+If you're in the United States at an adjustment of status interview, you and your spouse could be separated and have to attend what's known as a fraud or "Stokes" interview, discussed next.
 If the immigrant was interviewed at a U.S. consulate, then as discussed before, the U.S. spouse may be separately interviewed in the United States.

 At a fraud interview, an immigration official will separate the two spouses and ask the same questions of each spouse.
 Then the official will compare the two sets of answers to see how well they match up.

 If one of you, for example, says that you served champagne at your wedding and have blue curtains in your bedroom, while the other one says you served lemonade and have white curtains, you could have a problem.
 Your case is likely to be denied, and if the immigrant is in the United States, he or she will be placed into removal proceedings for possible deportation from the United States.

-Within the 90 days before those two years are up, you and your spouse are expected to jointly submit a Form I-751 showing that your marriage has continued through this period and asking to convert the immigrant's conditional residence to permanent residence.
+Within the 90 days before those two years are up, the foreign-born and U.S. spouse are expected to jointly submit a USCIS Form I-751 showing that your marriage has continued through this period and asking to convert the immigrant's conditional residence to permanent residence.
 (There are exceptions available for situations such as death or divorce.)

 Along with the Form I-751, you'll need to provide documents showing that you continue to live together and share financial and other aspects of your life.
-These are similar to the documents you provided in order to get the green card, but need to cover the most recent two years of your marriage.
+These are similar to the documents you provided in order to get the green card, but will need to cover the most recent two years of your marriage.

-Once the immigration officials determine the marriage is valid (or was valid in the case of death or divorce), the green card will be reissued as permanent legal status without conditions.
+Once the immigration officials determine that the marriage is valid (or was valid in the case of death or divorce), the green card will be reissued as permanent legal status without any conditions.